-GRADE QUALITY POINTS INTERPRETATION Α 4.0 Highest level of achievement A- 3.75 Exemplary achievement B+ 3.5 Consistently superior achievement В 3.0 Very good B- 2.75 Good C+ 2.5 Above average С 2.0 Satisfactory work.
+GRADE QUALITY POINTS INTERPRETATION

+Α 4.0 Highest level of achievement

+A- 3.75 Exemplary achievement

+B+ 3.5 Consistently superior achievement

+В 3.0 Very good

+B- 2.75 Good

+C+ 2.5 Above average

+С 2.0 Satisfactory work.
 Minimum grade for major field.

-D+ 1.5 Unsatisfactory D 1.0 Poor performance.
+D+ 1.5 Unsatisfactory

+D 1.0 Poor performance.
 Minimum passing grade.

-F 0.0 Failure IN 0.0 A temporary grade given at the discretion of the instructor and with permission of the Department Chair, provided that the student has satisfactorily completed 80% of the course work.
-An incomplete grade not removed within four months of the last day of class automatically becomes an "F".
-The date for completion within these four months will be determined by the instructor and stated on the form.
+F 0.0 Failure

+IN 0.0 A temporary grade given at the discretion of the instructor, provided the student has satisfactorily completed a minimulation of 80% of the course work.
+Grades of Incomplete that are not resolved by the conclusion of the following semester will automatically be changed to an F. Students are eligible for ONE semester extension with approval from the instructor and the Department Chair.
+Incompletes may not exceed a total of 2 semesters.
 Incompletes must be filed with the Office of the Registrar one week before the beginning of examination week.

 W Authorized Withdrawal.
 After the official calendar date, the student who withdraws from a course will receive either WP or WF.
-WP Withdrawal Passing.
-Indicates the instructor's judgment that a student is achieving a satisfactory or passing grade at the time of withdrawal.
-It is given after the official calendar date for W. It carries no penalty but gives no credit.
-WF Withdrawal Failing.
-Indicates the instructor's judgment that a student is failing at the time of withdrawal from a course.
-It is given after the official calendar date for W. Two WFs will be equivalent to one "F" for a dismissal decision.

 AU Audit.
 Based on permission of professor and availability of seating.

 NG No Grade.
-Issued when an instructor has not provided a grade in a course.
+Issued when an instructor has not

+provided a grade in a course.

 P/F Pass/Fail.
-Students may elect to take a course for pass/fail under the following conditions:
+Students may elect to take a course for

+pass/fail under the following conditions:

-- a.
-They must have junior or senior class standing; - b.
+a.
+They must have junior or senior class standing;

+- b.
 Courses taken for pass/fail cannot be courses counted in the major nor courses used to fulfill the core requirements; - c.
 A maximum of two courses can be taken pass/fail and cannot be taken at the same time; - d.
 Students must declare officially with the Registrar's Office before the end of the add/drop period, their intent to take a course pass/fail.